On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 Let us consider the case of a manifold with boundary $\bar M$, as in \cite{AFS,HS25}.
 For a cone structure $\C= \partial \bar A$ on $\bar M$, the boundary is called {\em timelike} when so are the hyperplanes tangent to $\partial M$ according to Def. \ref{d_cone} (that is, when $T_p{\partial M}\cap A_p\neq 0$ for all $p\in \partial M$).
 Accordingly, if $L$ is a Lorentz-Finsler metric on $\bar M$, the boundary is defined as {\em timelike} when so is its cone structure.

-Now, all the notions like the definitions of inextensibility for causal curves $\gamma$, the sets $I^+(p), J^+(p)$ and the compactness of $J(p,q)$, must take into account the points of $\partial M$ and: (a) this forces to consider locally Lipschitz regularity instead of piecewise smoothness for the causal curves $\gamma$ used to compute $J^\pm(p)$ (by the reasons argued in \cite[Appendix B]{AFS}, appliable even if $\partial M$ is $C^\infty$), (b) this permits to use $\partial M$ to extend $\gamma$ along it, and then (c)~necessarily, Cauchy hypersurfaces $\bar S$ must have a boundary, eventually met by some inextensible $\gamma$ 's.
+Now, all the notions like the definitions of inextensibility for causal curves $\gamma$, the sets $I^+(p), J^+(p)$ and the compactness of $J(p,q)$, must take into account the points of $\partial M$ and: (a) this forces to consider locally Lipschitz regularity instead of piecewise smoothness for the causal curves $\gamma$ used to compute $J^\pm(p)$ (by the reasons argued in \cite[Appendix B]{AFS}, appliable even if $\partial M$ is $C^\infty$), and (b) necessarily, Cauchy hypersurfaces $\bar S$ must have a boundary, eventually met by inextensible $\gamma$ (which may travel along $\partial M$).

 For the extension of the splitting in Theorem \ref{t_splitting} to the case with timelike boundary, the procedure in \cite{AFS} for the Lorentzian case becomes quite technical now.
 However, the optimal result for cone structures can be solved as a simple consequence of the introduced tools.